AlanYeh00/AlanYeh00/README.md

     ● Performed wiring independently, including three servo motors, one PLC, all limit switches, and the human-machine interface (HMI).
     ● Tuned Delta servo motor parameters (e.g., electronic gear ratio), design the HMI, and test the machine's repeat positioning accuracy.

+ Four-bar linkage robotic arm

+    ● Calculate the number of pulses the PLC needs to output based on the resolution of the three stepper motors.
+    ● Input the pulse signal with PLC into the stepper motor driver to control the stepper motor

 ---